-In November 2022, the Company entered into a marketing and brand development agreement with AULT, effective August 1, 2022, whereby AULT will provide various marketing services over twelve months valued at \$1.4 million.
-The Company had the right to pay the fee in cash or shares of its common stock with a value of \$1.50 per share.
-On November 11, 2022, the Company elected to pay the fee with 933,334 shares of its common stock.
-The Company recorded the value of the agreement using the closing price of the Company's common stock on November 11, 2022, and will amortize the expense over twelve months beginning in August 2022.
-At April 30, 2023, the balance of related party prepaid expenses was \$247,000.
+In November 2022, the Company entered into a marketing and brand development agreement with Ault Alliance, Inc. ("AULT"), effective August 1, 2022, whereby AULT provided various marketing services over twelve months valued at \$1.4 million.
+The Company had the right to pay the fee in cash or shares of Common Stock with a value of \$225.00 per share.
+On November 11, 2022, the Company elected to pay the fee with 6,222 shares of Common Stock.
+The Company recorded the value of the agreement using the closing price of the Common Stock on November 11, 2022, and amortizes the expense over twelve months beginning in August 2022.
+At April 30, 2024, the balance of related party prepaid expenses was zero.